MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 The following product issues have been fixed for this release:

-1. If a user declines to give Mesh access to their microphone upon first launch in Immersive space, they will be completely muted without additional notification.
+1. If a user declines to give Mesh access to their microphone upon first launch in immersive spaces, they'll be completely muted without additional notification.

     *Workaround:* If this occurs, you can try either of the following: